-Students will be notified of the results of the examination in writing by the program director.
-In addition, a copy will be placed in the student's file approximately two weeks after taking the examination and the graduate school will be notified immediately thereafter.
+Students will be notified of the results of the Departmental Oral/Written Evidenced Based Practice Clinical Project by the graduate program director or the department chair.
+A copy will be placed in the student's file approximately two weeks after taking the examination and the graduate school will be notified immediately thereafter.